The Magi and the Christmas

 Sophoi and

 the Magoi (or Sophi and Magi).
-It is very interesting to note that the Magoi were
+It is very interesting to note that the Magi were

 responsible for choosing the kings of the great Parthian empire.
 They had an unusual